 To date, we have had several students that have been successful in securing such funds through other school affiliations, local community organizations and/or previous volunteer service (i.e. Americorps, Peace Corps, etc.).

 This program will likely give you an "edge" in establishing your next career.
 One unique feature is the multicultural, hands-on learning environment.
 Through our faculty and a designated career office, we have many available resources for students where you can receive help with resume building, job prospects, career advice and interviewing tips.

-The Monterey Institute does not have on-campus housing; however, we do provide assistance in locating affordable options to suit the individual needs of the student.
-Typical options include renting a hotel room, living with other students, subletting a room or apartment from a student or local community member, or participating in a homestay.
+The Monterey Institute does not have on-campus housing; however, we do provide conveniently located accommodations for the duration of the program.
 Detailed information is provided to students accepted to the program.

 The program is largely-based on coursework presented through the Graduate School of International Policy and Management (GSIPM), more specifically from the trade policy curriculum.
 Overall, it serves as an introductory course for undergraduate or prospective graduate students.